eclipse-edc/MinimumViableDataspace/README.md

 These requirements are formulated in the form of EDC Policies.
 In addition, it is a dataspace rule that the `MembershipCredential` must be presented in _every_ request.

-Furthermore, both Bob and Alice are in possession of a `MembershipCredential` as well as a `PcfCredential`. _Neither has the `SustainabilityCredential`_!
+Furthermore, all connectors are in possession of a `MembershipCredential` as well as a `PcfCredential`. _Neither has the `SustainabilityCredential`_!
 That means that no contract for `asset-2` can be negotiated!
 For the purposes of this demo the VerifiableCredentials are pre-created and are seeded to the participants' credential storage (no issuance).
-Both Bob and Alice host an EDC connector instance and an IdentityHub instance each and deploy them to a
-Kubernetes cluster.

-Bob wants to view Alice's catalog, then negotiate a contract for an asset, and then transfer the asset.
-For this he needs to present several credentials:
+Alice wants to view the consolidated catalog (containing Teds and Carols assets), then negotiate a contract for an asset, and then transfer the asset.
+For this she needs to present several credentials:

 - catalog request: present `MembershipCredential`
 - contract negotiation: `MembershipCredential` and `PcfCredential` or `SustainabilityCredential`, respectively